panthas05/gift_aid_schedule_builder/README.md

 Finally, once you've finished setting up your csvs, run `python3 gift_aid_schedule_builder.py`, and let the script do its magic!

+Do note, gift aid schedules can only hold a maxiumum of 1000 transactions.
+The script will warn you if you hit this limit, in which case you'll need to delete some of the rows from `transactions.csv` (the script will tell you which), and run the script again to generate another schedule.

 ### After the script has run

 Each time the script runs, it creates a new folder inside the `outputs/` folder.